discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-Snippet above uses `try/catch` to load the command file and add it to `client.commands`, and in case of error - log whole error to console and notify about the fact sending only short `error.message`.
-Note the fact that we never actually delete the command from commands collection, and instead just overwrite it.
-This prevents from deleting a command, and ending up with no such command in collection upon failed `require()`, as each use of the reload command checks that collection again.
+The snippet above uses a `try/catch` block to load the command file and add it to `client.commands`.
+In case of an error it will log the full error to console and notify the user about it with the error's message component `error.message`.
+Note the you never actually delete the command from the commands collection, and instead just overwrite it.
+This prevents you from deleting a command, and ending up with no command at all after a failed `require()` call, as each use of the reload command checks that collection again.

 The last thing you might want to add is sending a message if the reload was successful: